tragram/domcikuv-zpevnik-v2/README.md

 ## TODO:
 * dynamically compute the optimal number of columns and apply (theoretically, only the CSS value needs to be adjusted)
+* DB only updates when index is loaded, so links of newly added songs don't work...